Should I File a Claim?

 - A description of any injuries

-When you call to report your loss, a Travelers Claim Customer Service professional will document the details of the loss and may provide you with a claim number.
+When you call to file your claim, a Travelers Claim Customer Service professional will document the details of the loss and may provide you with a claim number.
 Your claim will then be assigned to one of our Claim professionals.

 If you believe you're not at fault for the damage to your vehicle, you have the option to file your claim with the other driver's insurance company or with Travelers.
 Here are some things to consider when making a decision.